akhiljalan/census/README.md

 # Census

-Just some simple exploration of the US 2010 Census Data.
+I did some simple exploration of census data.
+You can see the finalized writeup at the HTML file.
+All code is in the finalized Jupyter Notebook.